-[Editor's Note: This interview was originally published during the 2013 Tribeca Film Festival.]
+[Note: This interview was originally published on Indiewire during the 2013 Tribeca Film Festival.]

 I got a chance to sit down with Stritch and Chiemi at the actress’ former residence, the famed Carlyle Hotel, to discuss the year-long process of making the film, how a hairdresser brought them together, and Stritch’s fondness for wearing tights over pants any day.